 In the opinion of this author, this reasoning is flawed.
 What proponents of this theory fail to consider are the numerous similarities contained within these passages.
 Consider for example if this method of interpretation were applied to the Gospels where various tellings of the same events contain different, and even seemingly contradictory details.

 The first principle that I think many who hold to the multiple-invasion theory miss is the fact that all Biblical prophecy is entirely Messiah-centric and Day-of-the-Lord-centric.
-This is to say that the Bible is not a book that contains prophecies about every major world event that has or will ever take place.
+It is telling a family simple story that revolves round the return of Jesus.
 The Bible is not a pan-historical prophecy sourcebook.
 It has a central focus, a singular emphasis.
 While some may look to the Bible to find things such as the assassination of President Kennedy or the World Trade Center attacks, these things are not the focus of the Biblical prophets.
 Many look to the Bible in the same way that some look to the prophecies of Nostrodamus.
 This is serious error.

 The primary focus and prophetic burden of all of the prophets is the return of the Messiah and the events that surround His coming.
 In easy-to-understand terms, all of the Biblical prophets, although each one speaking through the diverse circumstances and events of his day, are ultimately prophesying and pointing us to the Day of the Lord and the Messianic Kingdom that follows.